Personal Development and Raw Food Diets

 At the same time, I fully agree that, wherever possible, increasing the percentage of raw, whole food, plant products - in other words fruits and vegetables - is going to be beneficial to our overall health.

-My top three reasons to eat a diet based primarily around fruits and vegetables are:
+In this thought-provoking discussion, I put forward my top three reasons to eat a diet based primarily around fruits and vegetables.
+These are:

 - More energy: Waking up in the morning and feasting on bananas or mangoes turns into a high calorie breakfast - which is great, provided the calories are coming from whole foods low in fat, low in protein, high in fiber and high in vitamins and minerals.